Founder / Director

 Last week…

-*A podcast of last week’s feature article “Labour is the Problem” is now available on our new Podcast page HERE.
+*A podcast of last week’s feature article “Cultural Injustice” is now available on our new Podcast page HERE.

 Ensuring our newsletters continue…

 To maintain our independence and keep our information freely available, the NZCPR does not seek State assistance, run ads, have paywalls, or ask for subscriptions.
-Instead, the significant role we play in informing public opinion and influencing decision-makers is only possible through the wonderful generosity of readers like you.
-If you find value in these newsletters and would like to see them continue, we would be extremely grateful for your support – please click HERE to help.
+Instead, the significant role we play in informing public opinion and influencing decision-makers is only possible through the wonderful generosity of our readers.
+If you find value in these newsletters and would like to see them continue, then please click HERE.

 *And, if you don’t like website forms, don’t forget you can donate directly via Internet Banking: please credit NZCPR Bank Account 12-3099-0833814-00 – but please include your first name as well as surname in the reference area … and email receipt@nzcpr.com if you would like a receipt.